Professor-G/MicroLIA/docs/source/Examples.rst

 This excercise makes use of OGLE IV data (see: `Udalski et al 2015 <http://acta.astrouw.edu.pl/Vol65/n1/pdf/pap_65_1_1.pdf>`_).

 The lightcurves for 1000 OGLE IV microlensing events can be :download:`downloaded here <OGLE_IV.zip>`.
 This folder contains additional directories containing real OGLE IV lightcurves of cataclysmic variables (CV), long-period variables (LPV), and RRLyrae variables (RRLYR).
-In this example we will train a classifier using these real lightcurves, after which we will generate a simulated training set and compare the performance of both models.
+In this example we will train a classifier using these real lightcurves, optimized using 10-fold cross-validation with the ``limit_search`` flag set to False..

-First we will generate a training set with these real lightcurves (four classes total):

 .. code-block:: python